PaulinaKas/resizing_pdf_files/readme.md

 Thanks to this app the final file to print contains about 30% of the origin number of pages and the app saves at least 70 print pages.

 *Mode of action*:
+1. The app sections single pages from given .pdf file and convert them into .jpg image.
+2. Then crops image borders according to contours obtained thanks to cv2 module.
+3. Afterwards the app rocognizes text on images and these texts are base for folders names.
+4. Resized images are placed in proper folders.
+5. Then the app merges every image (sets many small images on one page) and creates a .pdf file ready to print.

 ## **Technologies**:
 Python 3.7.4